-The analyses of these ores are all based on material dried at $100-105^{\circ}$ C (120° C for the manganese ore).
+The analyses of these ores all are based on material dried at $100-105^{\circ}$ C ( $120^{\circ}$ C for the manganese ore).
 While these ores contain but a small amount of moisture as sent from here, experiments have shown that this moisture content fluctuates with the humidity of the surrounding atmosphere, even when the samples are only occasionally exposed.
-In the determination of constituents present in amounts less than 5 per cent, the effect of these moisture changes is negligible.
+In the determination of constituents present in amounts less than 5 per cent, the effect of these moisture changes is usually negligible.
 But in such ores as Nos.
-25, 27, and 29, differences of a few tenths of 1 per cent in the moisture content will cause appreciable errors in the determination of the manganese or iron.
+25a, 27a, and 29 differences of a few tenths of 1 per cent in the moisture content will cause appreciable errors in the determination of the manganese or iron.